Mile 168 - Heading downstream toward Oldtown

 173.3 Spring Gap Recreation Area (map) Primitive RV and Tent Camping - Fee Area $10/night.
 Store located on Route 51.XXX

-175.4 Iron Mountain H/B (map) Access from nearby Route 51.
-Located near railroad trestle.
-Subject to noise.XXX
+175.4 Iron Mountain H/B (map) Hiker/Biker campsite.
+Access from nearby Route 51.
+Located near active railroad trestle.
+Earplugs suggested for camping.XXX

 180.7 Evitts Creek Aqueduct Access from nearby Route 51X